Research

-Falling Short: The Bildungsroman and the Crisis of Self-Fashioning (Virginia, 2020)
+Falling Short: The Bildungsroman and the Crisis of Self Fashioning

 Falling Short outlines a revisionist history of the modern Bildungsroman.
 While the Bildungsroman is routinely described as a bourgeois literary form whose crisis roughly corresponds to the rise of literary modernism, my book argues for a vision of the Bildungsroman as an inherently dysfunctional genre.
 Focusing primarily on the novels of Charles Dickens, Honoré de Balzac, Charlotte Brontë, Henry James, Samuel Butler, James Joyce, and Marcel Proust, I reveal not only a crisis of character development, but also a crisis of plotting and narrative structure.
 This crisis, my study further argues through a detailed inquiry into the Bildungsroman’s social and intellectual contexts, reveals European modernity’s perpetual failure to envision successful socialization.